Just like you, your dog’s brain ages and wears out … the same as the rest of his body.

-The degenerative changes in the brain tissue that result in dementia in dogs are not well understood.
+The degenerative changes in the brain tissue that cause dementia in dogs aren’t well understood.
 We do know that the number of nerve cells reduces as dogs age.
-A build up of neurotoxic deposits in the brain (such as beta-amyloids) may also be a contributing factor.
+A build-up of neurotoxic deposits in the brain may be a contributing factor.
 High levels of free radicals also appear to lead to decline in cognitive function.

-How Common Is Dementia In Dogs?
+How Common Is Dog Dementia?

 Another important thing to note is that CCD is a progressive disease.
 More than half of the dogs with at least one clinical sign will develop more symptoms within 12 months.